5 Must-Do's for Organizations that are New to Encryption

 Without the decryption keys, encrypted files are as good as lost.
 Avoid accidentally losing your files through the technology that safeguards them.
 It is necessary to have secure copies of the decryption keys for files stored locally.
 On the other hand, it is essential to have a secure setup for the encrypt-decrypt process when implementing encryption on data transmissions.

 Many data encryption systems don’t bother with natural key management.
-Most only store keys locally, whereas users never interact with the keys directly.
-For example, those that use popular command-line tools for encryption are unlikely to do anything beyond the selection of the encryption algorithm and key length.
+Most only store keys locally, whereas users never interact with them directly.
+For example, those who use popular command-line tools for encryption are unlikely to do anything beyond selecting the encryption algorithm and key length.

 To avoid problems involving the keys, organizations should get a full-featured encryption solution that includes robust key management from the start instead of doing with essential solutions initially and then upgrading or switching to other platforms later.

-Additionally, when securing keys, organizations must avoid storing decryption keys and encrypted data in a single location.
+Additionally, organizations must avoid storing decryption keys and encrypted data in a single location when securing keys.
 Doing so makes data more prone to unauthorized access or damaging breaches.

 Many security tech experts rightfully advise that compliance should not be the compelling reason for having security controls.
-Organizations should implement cyber defenses to block attacks or at least be prepared to mitigate and remediate problems immediately.
+Organizations should implement cyber defences to block attacks or at least stay prepared to mitigate and remediate problems immediately.

-However, using compliance checklists for adopting encryption best practices is not a bad idea.
+However, using compliance checklists to adopt encryption best practices is not bad.
 Regulatory measures such as the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) of the European Union provide guidelines on how companies or those in the private sector can protect private user data.

 For instance, article 32 of the GDPR lists encryption and the pseudonymization of personal data as appropriate technical solutions for data security and privacy.
 The Health Insurance Portability and Accountability Act (HIPAA) similarly compels establishments to install safeguards such as encryption to prevent unauthorized access to patient data.